ServerlessOpsIO/serverlessops-workshops/02-operations/01-failure/README.md

 ### Wild Rydes

 This workshop module will involve the following Wild Rydes services.
+ * [wild-rydes-ride-record](https://github.com/ServerlessOpsIO/wild-rydes-ride-record): Service for recording rides requested.
+ * [wild-rydes](https://github.com/ServerlessOpsIO/wild-rydes): Frontend website and ride request service.

- * [wild-rydes-ride-record](https://github.com/ServerlessOpsIO/wild-rydes-ride-record): Service for recording rides requested. *Note: if you've done the [Serverless Up and Running workshop](../../01-up-and-running/02-build-new-service) we'll be replacing what you've deployed with a version meant for this workshop.
+*Note: if you've done the [Serverless Up and Running workshop](../../01-up-and-running/02-build-new-service) we'll be replacing what you've deployed with versions meant for this workshop.
 Without replacing your version with the version for this workshop certain steps may not succeed.*

- * [wild-rydes](https://github.com/ServerlessOpsIO/wild-rydes): Frontend website and ride request service.

 ### Tools